 As an integral component of the Board, independent non-executive directors represent a key layer of oversight.
-It is essential for independent non-executive directors to bring an independent viewpoint to the deliberations of the Board that is objective and independent of the activities of the executives.
+It is essential for independent non-executive directors to bring an independent viewpoint and constructive challenge to the deliberations of the Board that is objective and independent of the activities of the executives.
 Their independence is regularly assessed by the Board.